PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Rest.Client.md

 ## `ServiceClientActions`

-`ServiceClientActions<T>` is used by `ServiceClient<T>` to perform the actual requests to the REST service and ensures the correct handling of every kind of action, including serialization and deserialization of responses.
+`ServiceClientActions<T>` is used by `ServiceClient<T>` to perform the actual requests to the REST service and ensures the correct handling of every kind of action, including serialization or requests and deserialization of responses.

 The following methods are available: